wolfpld/usenetarchive/README.md

 ![](doc/browser2.png)

+## Future work ideas

+Here are some viable ideas that I'm not really planning to do any time soon, but which would be nice to have:

+- Implement messages extractor, for example in mbox format.
+Would need to properly encode headers and add content encoding information (UTF-8 everywhere).
+- Implement a read-only NNTP server.
+Would need to properly encode headers and add content encoding information.
+7-bit cleanness probably would be nice, so also encode as quoted-printable.
+Some headers may need to be rewritten (eg. "Lines", which most probably won't be true, due to MIME processing).
+Message sorting by date may be necessary to put some sense into internal message numbers, which currently have no meaning at all.
+- Implement pan-group search mechanism.

 ## Workflow

 Usenet Archive Toolkit operates on a couple of distinct databases.
 Each utility requires a specific set of these databases and produces its own database, or creates a completly new database indexing schema, which invalidates rest of databases.